Mass communication students may major in broadcasting and digital media, film, journalism or public relations.

 Each major requires 37 hours.
 With the exception of Film, students may not complete both a major and minor within mass communication.

 Those who wish to study all of the disciplines within mass communication may elect to complete an area.
 An area consists of a minimum of 61 hours and takes the place of a major and minor.
-See advisors for details.
+See advisor for details.

 Mass Communication Degrees

-Each month while school is in session, the student staff of the Campus Times under the direction of adviser Stan McKinney produces the Campus Times.
+Each month while school is in session, the student staff of the Campus Times newspaper, under the direction of adviser Stan McKinney, produces the Campus Times.
 The newspaper is distributed to all students, staff and faculty on campus.
 It provides mass communication students an opportunity to practice their skills while producing a campus newspaper.

 Regional Job Opportunities

 Each year the Department of Mass Communication has available several performance grants ranging from a few hundred dollars to $1,000 or more.

 Students must meet certain financial requirements to qualify.
 Those who do qualify and are rewarded a performance grant, perform a variety of tasks such as supervising the department’s Macintosh computer lab or working at the on-campus, low-power television station, TV-4.